karanvirsingh99/biof501_pipeline/README.md

 bash get_files.sh
 ```

-This will grab the LD-score reference, AN GWAS summary statistics and place them in the correct folders.
+This will grab the AN GWAS summary statistics and place them in the correct folders.
+The HapMap3 reference file, LD-score files, and BMI summary statistics are embedded in this repository already.

 Additionally, the 1000 Genomes Phase 3 reference file needs to be downloaded from [here](https://drive.google.com/file/d/10MbM3JZW44hthxqX7gaVRr_UU75Z05DS/view?usp=sharing).
 Place this file in data/reference_genomes